canvas-medical/pydian/README.md

 }
 ```

-This removes the need for the `Mapper` class, however you lose whatever features come with it (e.g. empty value handling, conditional deleting, etc.).
-Using the `Mapper` class is preferred for consistency and code sharing, however this option is provided so the function can be used independently as necessary!
+Using the `Mapper` class is still preferred for consistency and mapping-related features, however this option is provided so the function can be used independently in other contexts as well!